-more stable bonds + energy \rightarrow less stable bonds lower PE + energy \rightarrow higher PE a.
+more stable bonds + energy $\rightarrow$ less stable bonds lower PE + energy $\rightarrow$ higher PE a.
 In general terms, explain why energy is released in the reaction.

 62. Hydrazine, N2H4, is used as rocket fuel.
 Consider a system in which a sample of hydrazine is burned in a closed container, followed by heat transfer from the container to the surroundings.
-(Obja 14 & 20)
+(Obje 14 & 20)

-$N_2H_4(g) + O_2(g) \rightarrow N_2(g) + 2H_2O(g)$
+$N_2H_4(g) \ + \ O_2(g) \ \rightarrow \ N_2(g) \ + \ 2H_2O(g)$ b.

-The bonds in the products must be more stable and therefore lower potential energy than the bonds in the reactants.
-The potential energy difference between reactants and products is released. b.
 Describe the average internal kinetic energy of the product particles, compared to the reactant particles, before heat energy is transferred to the surroundings.
 If the average internal kinetic energy for the product(s) is greater than that for the reactants, from where did this energy come?
 If the average internal kinetic energy for the product(s) is lower than that for the reactants, where did this energy go?